ObjectIsAdvantag/DEVWKS-2043/README.md

 ## Step 2

-We first want to check the syntax of the document is valid when considering the OpenAPI specifications.
+We first want to check the syntax of the document is valid.

-Pleae run the command below:
+Please run the command below:

 ```shell
 spectral lint step2.yaml --verbose --ruleset rulesets/spectral.yaml